Inventory Management

 Class 10 - Wrangling Returns

-Class 11 - Buying When Short on Money, Time, or Space
+Class 11 - Buying Smarter

 Class 12 - Understanding Book Buyer Math